Berkeley-CS195/sp23/content/about.md

 class meetings and in written work.

-In order to receive a passing grade in CS 195, you must earn at least 80 points, in addition to attending one small-group discussion.
+In order to receive a passing grade in CS 195, you must earn at least 80 points.

 The expected way to pass the course is as follows:

  * Complete at least 10 or more surveys (10 points).
  * Attend 10 or more lectures.
- * Submit 3 essays and receive a passing peer review (3/5) on all of them.
+ * Submit 3 essays and receive a passing peer review grade on all of them.
  * Provide peer reviews for 9 essays.
  * Participate in a small-group discussion section.

 However, to give you a small degree of flexibility, you may design your own way to reach 80 points according to the following point values: